spevents/spevents-frontend/README.md

 - You must preserve original copyright and license notices
 - If you distribute or provide network access to modified versions, you must share your modifications under the same license
 - This is a commit

+"BeReal meets big screens—authentic moments, instant gratification" "Event Photo booths without the booth.
+Your whole venue becomes the frame." << This one sounds good fr>>

+"Instagram Stories for live events—guests swipe up photos to instantly appear on venue screens."

+For Wedding Planners:
+"Your venue becomes a living photo album.
+Guests feel like they're feeding a digital fireplace with memories."

+For Corporate Events:
+"Turn dead networking time into photo competitions.
+Watch productivity conferences become surprisingly social."z

+For Venue Managers:
+"Every blank wall becomes interactive revenue.
+Charge $300+ for 'digital photo experiences' using just a projector."